ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 Replication is central to reproducible research.
 Bench experiments should have both biological and technical replicates, while only the latter is possible for entirely _in silico_ experiments.

 The lack of replication is often associated with failed experiments, and when coupled with intent, constitutes scientific fraud.
-More subtle, and therefore more common is _pseudoreplication_ where the number of replicates is inflated due to complicated experimental design.
+More subtle, and therefore more common is _pseudoreplication_ where the number of replicates is perceived to be higher due to complicated experimental design, as outlined in Stuart Hurlbert's now classic [paper](https://esajournals.onlinelibrary.wiley.com/doi/abs/10.2307/1942661).

 ### Confounding

 ### Statistical power

 For many experiments, a p-value threshold is established for hypothesis testing, and significance is reported against this threshold.
 There are some well-documented issues with this, but the convention is held strongly.

 For large clinical trials where the incidence of disease is uncertain, statistical power is estimated before hand to assure that a certain number of cases occurs.